h2oai/wave-apps/churn-risk/README.md

 _This has only been tested only on OSX._

 1. Download a [Wave](https://github.com/h2oai/wave/releases) version higher than 0.9.0 and have that running.
-2. Create a python environment in the home app directory and install requirements.
+2. Create a python virtual environment in the home app directory and install requirements.
     ```bash
     make setup
     ```
-3. Activate the virtual environment
+3. Activate the virtual environment.
     ```bash
     source venv/bin/activate
     ```
-4. Run the app by pointing to the module directory.
+4. Run the app with Wave CLI.
     ```bash
     wave run src.app
     ```